Last Update: 1/23/22

-In Florida, we have laws that protect anyone who is hurt while working and injured on the job.
-For example, the Florida Workers’ Compensation Act protects people who are injured in all sorts of on-the-job accidents — including those workers who are hurt while driving a vehicle as part of their duties.
-This system is overseen by the Florida Division of Workers’ Compensation.
+In Florida, Florida’s Workers’ Compensation Act protects employees who are injured in all sorts of on-the-job accidents — including those workers who are hurt while driving a vehicle as part of their duties.

 Workers in Driving Accidents While on the Job in Florida

-Workers hurt in traffic accidents while on the job can be people like delivery truck drivers, cab drivers, big rig truckers, etc. However, car crashes can be covered under Florida’s worker compensation laws when employers are behind the wheel for all sorts of work-related reasons.
-The worker/employee’s job doesn’t have to relate to driving in order for the worker compensation laws to apply.
+Most of us think of a delivery truck driver, cab driver, or a big rig trucker, as the type of worker hurt in an on-the-job car accident.
+However, car accidents covered under Florida’s worker compensation laws are for all sorts of work-related reasons.
+In fact, the worker/employee’s job doesn’t have to relate to driving in order for the worker compensation laws to apply.

 The key here is that the driver must be able to show that he or she was “on the job” at the time of the crash.